Citrix Adaptive Authentication service

 Upgrade and maintenance of Adaptive Authentication instances

 All upgrades and maintenance of Adaptive Authentication instances are managed by the Citrix Cloud team.
 It is recommended that you do not upgrade or downgrade the Adaptive Authentication instances to random RTM builds.
 You can schedule upgrades according to your customer traffic.
 Schedule upgrade of your Adaptive Authentication instances.
-Citrix Cloud team then upgrades your instances accordingly.
+The Citrix Cloud team then upgrades your instances accordingly.

 Important:

-• Citrix Cloud team periodically checks the communication to the instances.
+• The Citrix Cloud team periodically checks the communication to the instances.
 If there is a disconnect, the Adaptive Authentication support team might reach out to you to regain management of instances.
 If the instance management issue is not fixed, the Adaptive Authentication team cannot manage the upgrades.
 This might result in you running a vulnerable version.

 • It is recommended that you enable email notifications to receive emails about entitlement expiry and disk space usage details.
 For details, see Notifications.